 Start creating your plan by setting a list of goals and priorities.
 This can include things like if you want to live alone or with roommates, where city or neighborhood you want to live in.

 Once you have those things figured out, create a list of steps you need to take before you move.
-This is a crucial step because it includes things like finding a job nearby, learning how to save money, and building and increasing your credit score.
+This is a crucial step because it includes things like finding a part-time job or full-time job nearby, learning how to save money, and building and increasing your credit score.

-Doing all of these things will make moving out at 18 a much easier process.
+Doing all of these things will make your moving plan out at 18 a much easier process.

 Researching Living Expenses and Housing